NgoJunHaoJason/book-summaries/the_software_craftsman.md

 If our job is aligned with our career aspirations, then pursuing a career inside the company is the right thing to do.
 However, if pursuing a career inside a company means we would deviate from our long-term career aspirations, we should probably find another job regardless of how well we are paid.

-The problem with many people who followed a career inside a tradiotional and large organisation is that their focus changed.
-Instead of becoming better professionals and on what is best for the company, they focused on getting their promotion or bonus.

-Their skills become obsolete and they become scared to lose their jobs.
-Unlike them, software craftsmen are never scared to lose their jobs.

 [back to contents](#contents)

 ---